 How would you encourage someone who is thinking of moving away from the pavement and embracing the homesteading way of life?

 Live like you want to live in the country before you ever move.
 Learn and practice all the skills you can.
 Then, when you do move, start small and simple.
 You have time.
 No need to take it all on at once and become overwhelmed.

-This is not a sponsored post and it does not contain affiliate links.
 I received a free copy of Homestead Cooking with Carol for review purposes and the giveaway copy is being provided free of charge.